aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to TXT in C++ Applications" h2="Convert PDF to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PDF to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>Why to Convert</h2>

+PDF to TXT conversion is a common requirement for many applications.
+Text files are easier to read and process than PDFs, and can be used for a variety of purposes such as text analysis, data extraction, and document comparison.
+Converting PDF to TXT also allows for easier editing and manipulation of the text content.

+<h2>How Aspose.Total Helps for PDF to TXT Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for PDF to TXT conversion.
+It includes the Aspose.PDF for C++ library, which can be used to export PDF to XLSX, and the Aspose.Cells for C++ library, which can be used to convert XLSX to TXT.
+This two-step process is simple and efficient, and can be used to quickly and easily convert PDF to TXT.
+Aspose.Total for C++ also provides a wide range of other features for file format automation, such as the ability to convert PDF to HTML, DOCX, and other formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}